dacarey/audio-transcription/README.md

 2. **Using the Python Command:**

-   You can also run the script using Python:
+   Alternatively, you can run the script with Python:

    ```bash
    python transcribe_file.py <file_path>